A workshop that aims to enable participants to consider the implications of their practice on the role of fatherhood.

 Understanding Dad is an interactive workshop that can be tailored for delivery within a variety of contexts: team; organisational; sector; mixed.

-It is a dynamic learning experience, using a mixture of large and small group discussion, interactive exercises and individual reflection (no role play!!).
+It is a dynamic learning experience, using a mixture of large and small group discussion, interactive exercises and individual reflection (with no role play!).

 The Understanding Dad Training invites you to ask yourself

 - Why do I want to engage dads and male carers?

 - How do I know how to successfully engage dads and male cares?

 - Do I engage dads in a meaningful and purposeful way, responding to their strengths and abilities, needs and own experiences?